A Simple Method for Predicting Covariance Matrices of Financial Returns: Portfolio performance

 Figure~\ref{f-cdf} gives a final illustration of these results, by showing the cumulative distribution functions of the average quarterly regret for the different covariance predictors.

 Clearly, CM-IEWMA has the lowest regret on the industry and stock data set, and MGARCH does similar on the factor data.

-\subsection{Portfolio performance}
+\section{Portfolio performance}

 In this section we evaluate the covariance predictors on the portfolios described in \S\ref{s-pp}.
 In the minimum variance and mean-variance portfolios, we use $L_\text{max}=1.6$ (which corresponds to 130:30 long:short), $w_\text{min} = -0.1$ and $w_\text{max}=0.15$ for the industry and stock return portfolios, and $w_\text{min} = -0.3$ and $w_\text{max}=0.4$ for the factor return portfolio.
 We use target (annualized) volatilities of 5\%, 10\%, and 2\% for the industry, stock, and factor return portfolios, respectively.

-For the mean-variance portfolio, our estimated return is the 63-day half-life EWMA of the trailing realized returns.
+For the mean-variance portfolio, our estimated returns are EWMAs of the trailing realized returns.
+For the industry and stock data we use 250-day half-life EWMAs, winsorized at the 40th and 60th percentiles (cross-sectionally), and for the factor data a 63-day half-life EWMA (not winsorized).

 \paragraph{Equal weight portfolio.} Table~\ref{t-eq-w-metrics} shows the metrics for the equal weight portfolio.
 All predictors track the volatility targets well.
-MGARCH attains the highest Sharpe ratios, although for the industry and factor data sets, the results are very close.
+MGARCH attains the highest Sharpe ratios, although the results are very close.
 The drawdowns are also very similar for all predictors, but MGARCH and CM-IEWMA seem slightly better than the rest.

 \paragraph{Minimum variance portfolio.} Table~\ref{t-min-var-metrics} shows the metrics for the minimum variance portfolio.
-For the factor data set, the results are almost identical for all predictors.
-On the industry and stock data sets, the three EWMA-based predictors follow the volatility target fairly well, while RW and MGARCH underestimate volatility.
+For the factor data set, MGARCH does best.
+On the industry and stock data sets, the three EWMA-based predictors track the volatility target fairly well, while RW and MGARCH underestimate volatility.
 CM-IEWMA and MGARCH both attain a high Sharpe ratio.
-However, we note that the high Sharpe ratio for MGARCH, as compared to the other methods, is a consequence of the high volatility.
-Finally, CM-IEWMA seems to consistently attain a lower drawdown than the other methods, although the other EWMA-based approaches also do well.
+However, we note that the high Sharpe ratio for MGARCH, as compared to the other predictors, is a consequence of the high volatility.
+Finally, CM-IEWMA seems to consistently attain a lower drawdown than the other predictors, although the other EWMA-based approaches also do well.

-The EWMA-based predictors seem to track the volatility target well, while RW and MGARCH underestimate the volatility on the industry and stock data sets.
-On the factor data set all predictors track the volatility target well.
+To illustrate how the minimum variance trading strategy has evolved over time, we show the yearly annualized Sharpe ratios for the CM-IEWMA predictor in figure~\ref{f-yearly_sr_min_var}.
+We can see that the Sharpe ratio achieved by the minimum variance portfolio decreases over time for the industry and stock data sets, with a small upward trend for the factor data set.

 \paragraph{Risk parity portfolio.} The results for the risk-parity portfolio are shown in table~\ref{t-risk-par-metrics}.
 Overall the results are similar for the various predictors.
 There is very little that separates the predictors on the industry data set.
 On the stock data, CM-IEWMA and MGARCH attain the highest Sharpe ratios and lowest drawdowns.
 On the factor data set, MGARCH has the best overall performance.